jplebre/KataCollection/Specifications/FizzBuzz.md

+#Specification

-Write a program that prints the numbers from 1 to 100.
+* Write a program that prints the numbers from 1 to 100.
-But for multiples of three print 'Fizz' instead of the number and for the multiples of five print Buzz.
+* For multiples of three print 'Fizz' instead of the number.
+* For the multiples of five print 'Buzz' instead of the number.
-For numbers which are multiples of both three and five print FizzBuzz.
+* For numbers which are multiples of both three and five print 'FizzBuzz'.

 Sample output: